ad-ha/repsolluzygas-async/README.md

 # REPSOL LUZ Y GAS API for Home Assistant

-Custom Integration for Home Assistant to connect and disply data for Electricity Contracts with Repsol Luz y Gas
+Custom Integration for Home Assistant to connect and display data for Electricity Contracts with Repsol Luz y Gas.

-This integration has based on the initial integration done by [bbzoiro](https://github.com/bzzoiro/repsolluzygas)
+This integration is based on the initial integration done by [bbzoiro](https://github.com/bzzoiro/repsolluzygas)

 ## Description